gvwilson/fiction/santas/index.md

 anywhere with track,"
 they amended.
 "But I must finish fixing before goes anywhere.
-I am teaching myself how—see?"
+I am teach myself how—see?"

 They dragged Finner over to the nearest workbench.
 Books and manuals lay on top of it,